Lmathesen/S-TaLiRO-SOAR-Optimizers/README.md

    - This folder also contains all of the Simulink models, in the `models` folder, that are necessary for the examples to be executed.

 ## Example Executions
-Two example executions of the four SOAR optimizers are included in the `SOAR_examples` folder:
+Two example executions of the four SOAR optimizers are included in the `SOAR_examples` folder.
+First execute the `setup_staliro.m` script and then explore the examples below:

 1. `staliro_SOAR_navbench_example.m` executes over the Navigation benchmarking model, which is a four dimensional problem consisting of a single input signal with three control points over time and an initial condition.
 This is a model with a hybrid distance metric, such that the `MatlabBGl` is required for successful execution.
 Further note that the SOAR optimizers currently only support scalar distances so the option `opt.map2line = 1;` in line 159 is critical.